 Is it glowing praise?

-Most brands lust after big jumps in social media buzz.
+Most brands lust after big jumps in the social media buzz game.
 But it’s a much different story if those mentions are negative.
 And how can you tell the difference?
 Sentiment analysis.

 About social media sentiment analysis

 The sentiment is pretty simple to understand.
 It’s just a feeling or emotion, an attitude or opinion.
 On social media, the sentiment of a post can be seen in the tone or emotion conveyed in a brand mention.